Alaeddine17/Tolina/README.md

 ## Experience the following key features with Tolina's admin interfaces:

-# Reservation Management: Efficiently handle incoming reservations, customize seating arrangements, and maintain a comprehensive overview of your restaurant's booking status.
+#### Reservation Management: Efficiently handle incoming reservations, customize seating arrangements, and maintain a comprehensive overview of your restaurant's booking status.

-# Order Tracking: Monitor real-time order status, manage kitchen workflows, and ensure timely deliveries with our intuitive order tracking system.
+#### Order Tracking: Monitor real-time order status, manage kitchen workflows, and ensure timely deliveries with our intuitive order tracking system.

-# Menu Management: Easily update menus, add seasonal specials, and showcase your culinary offerings to attract and engage your audience.
+#### Menu Management: Easily update menus, add seasonal specials, and showcase your culinary offerings to attract and engage your audience.

+# 📱 Mobile Optimized
+This site has been meticulously designed to ensure an optimal viewing experience across devices.
+For a quick peek into the mobile navigation.

 # 🔧 Built With

-HTML & CSS: The dynamic duo for crafting visually appealing and responsive web designs.
+HTML & CSS: The dynamic duo for crafting visually appealing and responsive web designs.<br>
-PHP: Empowering web development with server-side scripting for dynamic and interactive websites
+PHP: Empowering web development with server-side scripting for dynamic and interactive websites<br>
 tailwindcss: A blazing fast frontend build tool, making the development process a breeze.
-Tailwind CSS: A utility-first CSS framework for rapidly building modern user interfaces.
+Tailwind CSS: A utility-first CSS framework for rapidly building modern user interfaces.<br>
-Vanilla JavaScript: Unadorned simplicity for powerful and flexible web development.
+Vanilla JavaScript: Unadorned simplicity for powerful and flexible web development.<br>
-jsPDF: Generate PDFs with ease using JavaScript for versatile document creation.
+jsPDF: Generate PDFs with ease using JavaScript for versatile document creation.<br>
 EmailJS: Ensures that anyone reaching out through the contact form gets their messages delivered directly to my inbox. (...
-It is being worked on ...).
+It is being worked on ...).<br>
-MySQL: A robust and reliable open-source relational database management system for efficient data storage and retrieval
+MySQL: A robust and reliable open-source relational database management system for efficient data storage and retrieval<br>